mhaseebtariq/pyspark-helpers/README.md

     ! pip install pyspark==3.2.1

 from pyspark import SparkConf
-from pyspark.sql import SparkSession from pyspark.sql import types as st
+from pyspark.sql import SparkSession, types as st

 import spark.helpers as sh
 ```